savioshaju/Multimodal-Emotion-Recognition/README.md

 ## Speech Result Interpretation

-The speech pipeline achieves near-perfect performance on the TESS test split, with a test accuracy of 99.89%.
+The speech pipeline achieves near-perfect performance on the TESS test split, with a test accuracy of 99.89%, UAR of 99.89%, and Macro F1 of 99.89%.
 This indicates that acoustic information is highly discriminative for this dataset and that the extracted features (Mel Spectrogram, Delta, MFCC) coupled with the CNN-BiLSTM-Attention architecture are extremely effective.

 The confusion matrix shows that almost all samples are correctly classified.
 The only error is a single `anger` sample predicted as `sadness`.
 The model has learned strong class separation for the controlled TESS recordings.

+**Why Performance Is Strong on TESS:**
+- TESS features clean, studio-recorded audio with clear emotional vocal expression
-The result is strong because TESS is an acted emotional speech dataset where emotional cues are clearly expressed through pitch, tone, energy, rhythm, and prosody.
+- Strong acoustic emotion cues through pitch, tone, energy, rhythm, and prosody

-However, this result should not be overclaimed.
-TESS is clean, studio-recorded, acted, and limited to two speakers.
-Performance on real-world data with background noise and spontaneous emotion is expected to be lower.
+- Controlled environment with no background noise
+- Limited to two highly consistent female speakers

+**Why Performance May Be Lower in Practice:**
+- Real-world audio contains background noise, microphone degradation, and acoustic variation
+- Live speech has multiple speakers with different accents, ages, and voice characteristics
+- Spontaneous emotions differ significantly from acted emotions
+- TESS dataset contains only female speakers (OAF and YAF) — generalization to male voices is untested

+This model demonstrates the effectiveness of feature-based (Mel Spectrogram + Delta + MFCC) CNN-BiLSTM-Attention architectures for controlled datasets but should not be overclaimed for real-world deployment.

 ---